rentry/nountown-docs/docs/brand-voice-guide.md

 ## What our tone of voice isn’t

-1. In relation to Lightspeed’s formal theme, the company’s tone of voice is not casual.
+1. In relation to Lightspeed’s formal theme, the company’s tone of voice is not **casual**.
-1. In relation to Lightspeed’s caring theme, the company’s tone of voice is not indifferent.
+1. In relation to Lightspeed’s caring theme, the company’s tone of voice is not **indifferent**.
-1. Although Lightspeed’s tone of voice is authoritative, it is not overbearing or arrogant.
+1. Although Lightspeed’s tone of voice is authoritative, it is not **overbearing** or **arrogant**.
-1. In relation to Lightspeed’s theme of innovation, it is not stagnant.
+1. In relation to Lightspeed’s theme of innovation, it is not **stagnant**.

 ## Voice sample sentences
 ### On brand